-- The hardware part "P73N2M0B0.200" consists of the P73N2M0B0.200 with IC Dedicated Software.
-The IC Dedicated Software of P73N2M0B0.200 comprises IC Dedicated Support Software.
+- The hardware part "P73N2M0B0.202" consists of the P73N2M0B0.202 with IC Dedicated Software.
+The IC Dedicated Software of P73N2M0B0.202 comprises IC Dedicated Support Software.
 The IC Dedicated Support Software is composed of test software named Factory OS, boot software named Boot OS and memory driver software named Flash Driver Software.
-The P73N2M0B0.200 provides a programming interface (PI) for NXP, which gives access to the Flash Driver Software.
+The P73N2M0B0.202 provides a programming interface (PI) for NXP, which gives access to the Flash Driver Software.
 For details, see [31].
-The hardware part of the TOE includes dedicated guidance documentation [33]. - The software part "Security Software" is an extension of IC Dedicated Software that provides Services Software for P73N2M0B0.2P0, or both Services Software and Crypto Library for P73N2M0B0.2C0, that can be operated on the hardware platform as described in this Security Target.
+The hardware part of the TOE includes dedicated guidance documentation [33]. - The software part "Security Software" is an extension of IC Dedicated Software that provides Services Software and Crypto Library, that can be operated on the hardware platform as described in this Security Target.